surafiel-habib/Development-of-Transformer-based-Amharic-to-English-Neural-Machine-Translation/README.md

 This research opens new avenues for future work, including:

-- Exploring multilingual models for low-resource languages.
+- Exploration of multilingual models for low-resource languages.
-- Optimizing the attention mechanism within the Transformer architecture.
+- Optimization of the attention mechanism within the Transformer architecture.
-- Applying hybrid regularization techniques to further enhance model performance.
+- Broader application of hybrid regularization techniques in low-resource settings to enhance model performance within the Transformer model architecture.